KrishokBondhu: A Retrieval-Augmented Voice-Based Agricultural Advisory Call Center for Bengali Farmers: Introduction

 \section{Introduction}

-Agriculture continues to play a pivotal role in Bangladesh’s economy.
+Agriculture continues to play a vital role in Bangladesh’s economy.
 As reported in the 2022 Labour Force Survey, about 45.33\% of employment was in the agricultural sector, a rise from 40.6\% in 2016–17 \cite{labour_survey_bgd_report}.
 Yet, more recent estimates based on ILO‑modeled data suggest that the share has declined to around 35.27\% \cite{worldbank_agri_employment}, reflecting shifts in the labor structure.
 Despite its central importance, many farmers still lack reliable and timely guidance on crucial issues such as crop diseases, pest outbreaks, optimal cultivation techniques, and efficient resource use.
 Traditional extension services, though invaluable, are stretched too thin to provide real‑time, on‑demand support to all communities, especially in remote or underserved areas.

 Another barrier is language: much of the agricultural knowledge base is written in English or technical Bengali, making it less accessible to farmers who may not be comfortable with formal or specialized terminology.
 At the same time, advances in large language models (LLMs) and retrieval‑augmented generation (RAG) create new opportunities to bring agricultural knowledge directly to farmers \cite{lewis2020retrieval, agask_system}.
 But using a general-purpose LLM without domain grounding often yields vague or incorrect advice, because it may ignore local context—such as particular crop varieties, region-specific pest cycles, or soil conditions.
-Systems like AgAsk demonstrate how combining retrieval from scientific documents with conversational interfaces can yield more accurate, contextually relevant answers in the agriculture domain \cite{agask_system}.
+Systems such as AgAsk shows that when conversational systems draw directly from scientific documents through retrieval mechanisms, they are better able to provide accurate and context-aware responses in the agricultural domain \cite{agask_system}.
 Yet in the Bengali context, building a system that understands users’ spoken or written queries in natural language and delivers culturally appropriate guidance involves dealing with morphological complexity, dialect variation, and limited linguistic resources.